tubearchivist/tubearchivist/README.md

 Changing any of these two environment variables will change the files *nginx.conf* and *uwsgi.ini* at startup using `sed` in your container.

 ### Elasticsearch
+**Note**: Newest Tube Archivist depends on Elasticsearch version 7.17 to provide an automatic updatepath.

 Stores video meta data and makes everything searchable.
 Also keeps track of the download queue.
   - Needs to be accessible over the default port `9200`
   - Needs a volume at **/usr/share/elasticsearch/data** to store data